awsdocs/amazon-personalize-developer-guide/doc_source/what-is-personalize.md

 + **Creating personalized emails** – You can use customizable Amazon Personalize resources to generate batch recommendations for all users on an email list\.
 Then you can use an [AWS service](#related-services) or [third party service](#third-parties) to send users personalized emails recommending items in your catalog\.
 + **Creating a targeted marketing campaign** – You can use Amazon Personalize to generate segments of users who will most likely interact with items in your catalog\.
 Then you can use an [AWS service](#related-services) or [third party service](#third-parties) to create a targeted marketing campaign that promotes different items to different user segments\.

+Amazon Personalize generates recommendations primarily based on interactions data\.
+Interactions data is data from your users interacting with items in your catalog\.
+For example, users clicking different items\.
+Your interactions data can come from both your historical bulk interaction records in a CSV file, and real\-time events from your users as they interact with your catalog\.
+In some cases, Amazon Personalize also uses metadata about items and users, such as genre, price, or gender\.

 Amazon Personalize includes API operations for real\-time personalization, and batch operations for bulk recommendations and user segments\.
 You can get started quickly with use\-case optimized recommenders for your business domain, or you can create your own configurable custom resources\.

- With Amazon Personalize, your data can come from both your historical bulk interaction records in a CSV file, and real\-time events from your users as they interact with your catalog\.
-Before Amazon Personalize can generate recommendations, your interactions data must have:
-+ At minimum 1000 interactions records from users interacting with items in your catalog\.
-These interactions can be from bulk imports, or streamed events, or both\.
-+ At minimum 25 unique user IDs with at least 2 interactions for each\.

- Different use cases may have additional data requirements\.
-If you don't have enough data, you can use Amazon Personalize to first collect real\-time event data\.
-After you have recorded enough events, Amazon Personalize can generate recommendations\.

 **Topics**
 + [Pricing for Amazon Personalize](#whatis-pricing)